rumyana-tsoneva/scraping-products/README.md

 # scraping-products
-Scrape catalog of gameplay products
+Export product from gameplay to sqlite3 database.

+# How to use
+In terminal execute $scrapy crawl products